 - German – Stimmt 1 and Stimmt 2

 - Spanish – Viva 1 and Viva 2

 All students have access to the MFL laptops and we subscribe to the acclaimed Linguascope website, which can be used on and off site.

 Students can opt for their core language at GCSE.
-Dual linguist are given the opportunity to study both languages at GCSE.
 We currently work towards the AQA examination, entering at either Foundation or Higher tier depending on student ability.

 A wide variety of source materials are used to teach at GCSE.
-We also encourage students to use RM Portico which contains all audio files relating to the current language course books.
-Examination students also have access to the language suite for intensive practice during the lunchtimes and after school in the lead up to the examination period.
+We also encourage students to use Microsoft Teams which contains all audio files relating to the current language course books.
+Examination students also have access to the laptops for intensive practice during the lunchtimes and after school in the lead up to the examination period.